 For more detailed information, reference our guide on how to pack a cooler with more essential tips and tricks for camping.

 When you’re away from home and civilization, you need to make sure you have a reliable supply of food on hand to keep you full and energized at all times.
-Poor or improper packing can translate to a number of issues out in the woods, from rotting produce to attracting curious animals.
-Taking the time to strategize a good cooling plan is worthwhile for your safety and enjoyment while taking in the fresh air.
+Poor or improper packing can translate to a number of issues out in the woods.
+Safety tips and general food safety is one thing you need to be mindful of.

 Rotting perishable foods like raw meats can cause food poisoning and open containers can attract curious animals and potentially dangerous bears.
 (Luckily, some of Pelican's best coolers are Interagency Grizzly Bear Committee certified.)
 Of course, some common sense like keeping a cooler out of direct sunlight helps too.

 Ultimately, taking the time to select a quality cooler and strategize a good cooling plan is worthwhile for your safety and enjoyment while taking in the fresh air.
 This way, you can enjoy a worry-free camping trip.